Learn more about Shades Below, my writing, and what’s coming next!

 Have a question I haven’t answered?

-Comment at the bottom of the page, and I’ll do my best to address it!
+Comment at the bottom of the page, and I’ll get back to you!

 Why Urban Fantasy?

-Writing fantasy was a logical step for me.
+While I initially started out writing romantic suspense, turning to fantasy was a logical (and probably inevitable) step for me.
 I’ve loved speculative fiction for most of my literate life.
 I was raised on Brian Jacques’ Redwall series, on The Borrowers and on Lord Of The Rings.

 I discovered urban fantasy in high school, when I first read Neil Gaiman’s Neverwhere.
 I was hooked on the idea that fantastical things might well be happening just behind our backs, that all manner of creatures could be scurrying under rocks and into cracks the instant we turned to look.